 In this context, what is the future of the city?
 If a city is first and foremost a place where people gather together to cooperate and create, can it function if there is a long-term need to maintain physical separation from each other as we live, work and travel to conduct our daily lives?
 If our societies can’t be urban, then what will they be?

-As new shocks, restrictions and uncertainties sink in, the Pandemonium lecture series will provide opportunities for dialogue and critical reflection on our urban alternatives during this time of change amid crisis.
+As new shocks, restrictions and uncertainties sank in, the Pandemonium lecture series provided opportunities for dialogue and critical reflection on our urban alternatives during this time of change amid crisis.

 Wednesday, March 24 | 5:00pm

 How has the pandemic changed our city streets and the lives we lead in them?
 How do we keep the public in public spaces?